-Like with other areas, the northeast direction is the ideal place for the mandir.
+Like with other areas, the northeast direction is the ideal place for the mandir in the kitchen.
 It shouldn’t be above the sink or stove.
 The design of the mandir or cabinet should allow closing the doors when it is not in use to protect it from negative energy.
-Cover the

 A pooja room is a place for prayer and meditation, whereas one uses a bedroom for sleeping.
 In some houses as a last resort, if there is no other place available for the pooja mandir, it can be in the bedroom, but one should ensure that the feet do not point towards the idols while resting as this is disrespectful.